 Training your eye is another.

-This is where you apply what you’ve learned through repeated observation.
+This is where you apply what you’ve learned in the articles to physical observation – using your hand and eye.

 It walks you through structured variations so you can focus on seeing — not guessing what to draw next.